reel to reel

 Reel to reel was for well off audiophiles mostly in the USA.
 The tapes were copies of the master tapes and in most cases were not limited, compressed or otherwise tampered with.
-When you consider what has to be done to press an LP, you can understand the losses that occur.
+When you consider what has to be done to press a standard mass market LP, you can understand the losses that occur.
 Records were much cheaper to make and so in the late '70s reel to reel died.
-However, the golden age of recording was well and truly represented on tape by then.
+However, the golden age of recording was well and truly represented on tape by then, at least for classical music and jazz.

 Stereo recordings were first issued on two track tape and were real time duplicated, so cost a fortune.
 By the sixties, high speed duplication and 4 track tapes took over, eventually to be overtaken by LP.